Optical Conductivity of the two dimensional Hubbard model: vertex corrections, emergent Galilean invariance and the accuracy of the single-site dynamical mean field approximation: Introduction

 A transport property of particular interest is the optical conductivity $\sigma(\omega)$, which is the linear response function relating an applied long wavelength transverse electric field $E(\omega)$ to a measured current $j(\omega)$. $\sigma(\omega)$ is of fundamental interest because it reveals how electronic motion is affected by the combination of electron-electron interactions and ionic potential and of practical interest because it is a convenient and widely studied experimental probe of quantum materials.

 In the standard diagrammatic analysis, theoretical computation of the conductivity requires knowledge of both the self energy $\Sigma(p,\omega)$, expressing how carriers move and are scattered under the influence of interactions, and the ``vertex correction" expressing interaction contributions to the coupling to external fields and also encoding the physics of conservation laws.
-In a Galilean invariant system, the vertex correction exactly cancels the self energy, so that the conductivity takes exactly the free-particle form, independent of interactions.
+In a Galilean invariant system (in other words, a system with a continuous translation invariance and a $p^2/2m$ electron dispersion), the vertex correction exactly cancels the self energy\cite{Pines66,Negele98}, so that the conductivity takes exactly the free-particle form, independent of interactions.
 The conductivity vertex correction is related to the momentum dependence of the electron self energy and vanishes in the single-site dynamical mean field approximation \cite{georges1996dynamical}.
 In any reasonable model, as the band filling tends zero, the dispersion tends to $\varepsilon_p\sim p^2$, the non-interacting physics becomes approximately Galilean invariant and one may expect that vertex corrections, neglected in the dynamical mean field theory, become particularly important to the computation of the conductivity in the low density limit.

-Loosely speaking one may write the conductivity (at frequencies below the lowest interband transition) as $\sigma\sim 1/(-i\omega(1+\Lambda(\omega,T))+\Gamma(\omega,T))$ where $\Lambda$ and $\Gamma$ represent interaction-induced mass renormalization and scattering and vanish as the interaction tends to zero.
+At frequencies well below the lowest interband transition the conductivity may be written as $\sigma\propto 1/(-i\omega(1+\Lambda(\omega,T))+\Gamma(\omega,T))$ where $\Lambda$ and $\Gamma$ represent interaction-induced mass renormalization and scattering and vanish as the interaction tends to zero.
 The presence of $\Lambda,\Gamma$ in the denominator means that the conductivity is in general not perturbatively accessible; however at $T=0$ and at weak correlations $\Lambda\ll1$ and $\Gamma\ll \omega$, implying that a perturbative treatment is possible.
-In this paper we exploit this fact to compute the frequency dependent conductivity of the two dimensional square lattice Hubbard model at zero temperature as a function of carrier density perturbatively to second order in the interaction, obtaining exact results which we compare to the predictions of DMFT.
-A similar method was applied to Dirac and related systems by Maslov and his collaborators \cite{sharma2021optical}.
+In this paper we exploit this fact to compute the frequency dependent conductivity of the two dimensional square lattice Hubbard model at zero temperature as a function of carrier density perturbatively to second order in the interaction, obtaining results which are exact to order $U^2$ with corrections of higher order.
+We compare these results to the predictions of DMFT to the same order in $U$.
+A similar method was applied to Dirac and related systems by Sharma, Principi and Maslov \cite{sharma2021optical}.

 The rest of the paper is organized as follows.
 In Section \ref{sec:form} we introduce the formalism and the model.
 Section \ref{sec:K} presents results for the total spectral weight (integral of the real part of the conductivity over all frequencies).
 Section \ref{sec:ffp} presents results for the functional form of $\sigma(\omega)$ at nonzero frequency.
 Section \ref{sec:dw} gives the Drude weight correction.
 Section \ref{sec:conclusion} is a conclusion.